Remote Access Overview

 Requirements

-Two devices running Junos OS with a shared network link.
-No special configuration beyond basic device initialization (management interface, remote access, user login accounts, etc.), is required before configuring this example.
+You need two devices running Junos OS with a shared network link.
+No special configuration beyond basic device initialization (management interface, remote access, user login accounts, etc.) is required before configuring this example.
 While not a strict requirement, console access to the R2 device is recommended.

 Our content testing team has validated and updated this example.